github-education-resources/codespaces-project-template-py/README.md

 Capture the output and add it as a [repository secret](/../../settings/secrets/actions/new) with the name `AZURE_CREDENTIALS`

-### Generate a PAT

-The access token will need to be added as an Action secret.
-[Create one](https://github.com/settings/tokens/new?description=Azure+Container+Apps+access&scopes=write:packages) with enough permissions to write to packages.
-If you follow the link, it should have everything pre-selected.

-Capture the output and add it as a [repository secret](/../../settings/secrets/actions/new) with the name `PAT`

 ### Update workflow file

 Now that you have everything created, you need to update the [.github/workflows/web_app.yml](/../../edit/main/.github/workflows/web_app.yml) file and add: